Ready to be out and about in that shiny car?

 Dirty oil is…dirty.
 Contaminants include combustion by products, water from condensation and tiny metal shavings from engine wear.
 You don’t want these contaminants sitting in the engine for extended periods.
 Oil (and filter) changes are inexpensive and changing the oil means that the contaminants mentioned above won’t be recirculated over and over in the engine.
 Again, follow the recommendations in your owner’s manual and those of your trusted mechanic.

 These are inexpensive, but very important.
 The engine air filter filters out dust and other airborne impurities from getting into the combustion chambers of the cylinders.
 Clean air results in less wasted gas, more efficient combustion and better engine performance.
 Broken record here, but again check your owner’s manual for the filter change schedule.
 If you live in a dusty place or encounter higher than average amounts of dust and airborne debris then take those factors into account.
-Don’t forget to change the cabin air filter – this filter removes pollutants from the air that the passengers breathe.
+Get ready for spring by changing the cabin air filter–this filter removes pollutants from the air that the passengers breathe.

 Visually inspect the radiator cap to make sure the gasket is not torn or damaged.
 The radiator cap helps to maintain pressure in the system which keeps the coolant circulating and in doing so prevent the system from over-heating (car stuck on the side of the road with steam coming from under the hood).
 Only ever replace with a cap that is recommended for your vehicle.
 Like the radiator cap, visually inspect the gas cap (especially if you drop it or run over it at the gas station…;-).
 The gas cap should fit tightly, always make sure to hear the “click” when you put it back on after fueling up.
 A loose cap may trigger a check engine light (CEL) and may also let gasoline vapors escape.
 When gas vapors escape, you are throwing money away and it is also not good for the environment